Coutt's Sailors Home: History

 A Sailors' Home had been established at Circular Quay in Sydney in 1864.
 The Home had its origins in the worldwide benevolent movement dedicated to the elevation of the sailor's condition and character.
 By the 1860s such institutions were considered essential to any sizeable British port, providing clean, comfortable, inexpensive board and lodging for sailors and other persons of all nationalities employed in sea-going ships and vessels.
 The Sydney Sailor's Home was modelled on the Brunswick Maritime Establishment in London's Docklands.
 The Home, with additions and modifications, served in its original function until the 1970s when seamen's wages and conditions improved to the extent that the standard of accommodation provided by the Home was no longer adequate and use declined.

 In 1880, Reverend James Coutts M.A., who had come to St Andrew's Presbyterian Church in 1861 as Minister, began to agitate for a sailors' home to be established in Newcastle.
 Coutts' deceased wife was the daughter of a sailor and he sympathised with their hardships.
-Coutts offered to give £1,000 pounds and endeavour to raise another £1,000 pounds if the Government of New South Wales would provide a suitable site for the home.
+Coutts offered to give £1,000 and endeavour to raise another £1,000 if the Government of New South Wales would provide a suitable site for the home.
 Sir Henry Parkes agreed to grant a site for the Home and as a result, on 29 June 1880 an area of 1 rood 24 perches, with a frontage of 66 feet was dedicated in Scott Street, where the home was subsequently erected, close to the harbour and Customs House.
 The land, east of Newcastle station, was regarded as railway land, but the Government proceeded with its dedication for a "Sailors" Home' and the area was placed under the control of trustees - David Tait Allan, Alexander Brown and Thomas Innes - to whom a Crown grant was issued on 30 October 1880.

 The Sailors' Home was erected partly by contributions from the public and partly by Government endowments.
 At a public meeting on 5 April 1881 a building committee was elected consisting of C. H. Hannell, Joseph Wood, Richard Hall and Lieut.
 Commander F. Gardner.
 The "Newcastle Morning Herald and Miners' Advocate" ran editorials encouraging readers to donate to the building fund.
 One such appeal stressed the regard and esteem accorded seamen and their importance to Newcastle: "It may be urged what are sailors more than other men that citizens should trouble about them more than any other class.
 To this it may be replied that were it not for sailors, this port and many others would never risen (sic) to the political and social importance which they now possess.
 Our magnificent coal fields would be comparatively valueless were it not for the readiness of our sailors to take our staple commodity away in all weathers, Jack has to be at his post and at every risk must use his best endeavours to bring his ship to port."